System Design Space

 Platform / infrastructure focus

-For platform and backend engineers: storage, data paths, resilience and control plane.
+For platform and backend engineers: storage, data paths, resilience, and control-plane thinking.

 Product systems focus

-For designing consumer products with a large number of user scenarios.
+For designing consumer products with many user journeys and business constraints.

 Key trade-offs in case solving